 Information about the Christmas market in Leiden

-Christmas market Leiden: From Friday the 13rd of December and closes at the 24th of December 2019.
+Christmas market Leiden: Check the dates & times of the market in Leiden here.
 The Leiden Christmas market is free to visit.

 Day 11 Your own choice